BenRogersWPG/WebSearch/README.md

 - Update extension icon and/or add more device sizes
 - Add GIF animation to show how extension works
 - Decide on updating brace formatting preferences
-- Enable extension to run on VS Code for the web
 - Phase out old webSearch.searchEngine setting
 - Translate the extension to other languages
 - Add keyboard shortcuts to perform search